13 Kitchen Trends on the Way Out

 Hanging Pot Racks

 Hanging pot racks have hung around long enough.
-The trend is toward clean, sleek lines and those hanging racks can make a kitchen look cluttered.
+Kitchen trends now lean toward clean, sleek lines and those hanging racks can make a kitchen look cluttered.
 Instead of hanging a large pot rack over a kitchen island, try building cabinet rollouts.

 Too Many Open Shelves

-Open shelving looks great when done right, but too many open shelves can look unorganized.
+Open shelving looks great when it’s done right, but too many open shelves can look unorganized.
 Stick to a couple well-organized open shelves mixed in with cabinets to successfully pull off this kitchen trend.

 Kitchen desks and work stations found their way into kitchen corners for years, but today’s kitchen designers are using the space more wisely.
 Try using that space for a pantry, instead.
-You can also use the area as a food prep area if you’re short on counter space.
+You can also use the area for food prep if you’re short on counter space.

 While painting kitchen cabinets is worth your time, avoid using distressed finishes.
-Instead, look to paint cabinets with crisp, clean colors.
+Instead, paint cabinets with crisp, clean colors.

 When updating your kitchen cabinets, think bright.
 Instead of dark wood finishes that have been a go-to for the last decade, try lighter wood tones.

 They were everywhere over the last few years, but farmhouse sinks aren’t for everyone.
-Instead, install a large stainless-steel sink which is more practical and works with a variety of decor styles.
+Instead, install a large stainless-steel sink which is more practical and works with a variety of decor styles and popular kitchen trends.

 Avoid short cabinets and instead install cabinets that are tall as they help your kitchen appear larger.
-Shorter cabinets leave a gap between the top and the ceiling, which is often too small of a space to do anything with.
+Shorter cabinets leave a gap between the top and the ceiling, which is often too small of a space with which to do anything.

 Fluorescent Box Lighting